stonerlab/Stoner-PythonCode/README.md

 The lead developer for this code is Dr Gavin Burnell <g.burnell@leeds.ac.uk> http://www.stoner.leeds.ac.uk/people/gb.
 The User Guide gives the current list of other contributors to the project.

-This code and the sample data are all (C) The University of Leeds 2008-2013 unless otherwise indficated in the source file.
+This code and the sample data are all (C) The University of Leeds 2008-2013 unless otherwise indicated in the source file.
 The contents of this package are licensed under the terms of the GNU Public License v3